piyushgupta246/Sign-language-2025/README.md

-# 🚀 Sign Language Recognition 2025
+# 🩺 Pneumonia Detection Model 2025

-A computer vision-based sign language recognition system that identifies hand gestures using AI and translates them into meaningful text.
-This project aims to assist people with hearing or speech impairments by making communication more inclusive and accessible.
+An AI-based medical imaging system that uses deep learning to detect pneumonia from chest X-ray images.
+This project is designed to assist radiologists and healthcare professionals in early and accurate diagnosis of pneumonia, enhancing clinical decision-making and reducing diagnostic time.
 ---

 ![Alt text](https://github.com/piyushgupta246/ML/blob/main/1.jpg)